alexkasema/alx-higher_level_programming/0x00-python-hello_world/README.md

 A script that prints 3 times a string stored in the variable str, followed by its first 9 characters.
 ## 6-concat.py
 A python script that prints a string that is stored in a variable.
+## 7-edges.py
+A python script that slices a string